rize-network/app-studio/docs/Hooks.md

 };
 ```

-In this example, the current screen size is logged to the console, and additional messages are logged if the current device is a mobile device or if the current screen size is extra small ('xs').
+In this example, the current screen size, device type, and extra small screen size are logged to the console based on the conditions.

+---

+These hooks offer a simple yet effective way to manage component lifecycle and responsiveness, making it easier for developers to build robust applications.